-Donation tax is levied at a rate of 20% of the value of the property donated if the aggregated value of all property donated does not exceed R 30 million.
+Donation tax is levied at a rate of 20% of the value of the property donated if the aggregated value of all property donated under a taxable donation does not exceed R 30 million.
 If the aggregate value of donations exceeds R 30 million the first R 30 million is taxed at 20%, while the excess is taxed at 25%.
 The R 30 million is aggregated over the lifetime of the taxpayer.